wazeerzulfikar/mri-deface-detector/README.md

 Upload a `NIFTI` file to see results.

 Note : The existing model has been trained on the [IXI-Dataset](http://brain-development.org/ixi-dataset/), where [pydeface](https://github.com/poldracklab/pydeface) to create the corresponding defaced dataset.

+## How to Run the Detector using Command Line

+Coming Soon!

 ## Build your own Detector